vuejs/docs/src/guide/migration/keycode-modifiers.md

 ## Migration Strategy

-For those using `keyCode` in their codbase, we recommend converting them to their kebab-cased named equivalents.
+For those using `keyCode` in their codebase, we recommend converting them to their kebab-cased named equivalents.